-Vice President, Marketing; Director
+Vice President

-Stephen Clarke (Vice President, Marketing, Director) is an executive leader with over 30 years experience in the marketing and sales areas in wealth management.
-His significant depth in regulatory environments including the Investment Industry Regulatory Organization of Canada (IIROC), the Mutual Fund Dealers Association (MFDA), the Financial Services Regulatory Authority (FSRA) and the role of Exempt Market Dealers as regulated by the Ontario Securities Commission.
-He has an Honours Bachelor of Commerce and a Masters of Business Administration from McMaster University.
+Stephen Clarke is an executive leader with over 30 years' experience in the marketing and sales areas of the wealth management and financial services sectors.
+Stephen has significant experience in different regulatory environments including the Investment Industry Regulatory Organization of Canada (IIROC), the Mutual Fund Dealers Association (MFDA), the Financial Services Regulatory Authority (FSRA) and Private Capital Markets (Issuers and Exempt Market Dealers).
+Stephen has worked in both the product (asset manager, issuer) and distribution side of the wealth management industry.
+He has a unique ability to structure and promote a wide range of innovative products through multiple channels to a diverse investor audience.
+He holds an Honours Bachelor of Commerce and a Master of Business Administration (MBA) from McMaster University.

-Earl Chapman

-International Business Development of the MIC
+Earl Chapman International Business Development